 Point Approach Mitigation Description 17 Impacts of development on water quality, water bodies and hydrological processes that sustain threatened species and threatened ecological communities (including from subsidence or upsidence resulting from underground mining).
 Selection of a site that avoids the direct impacts to water bodies or water quality.
 Avoiding locating the development footprint in areas of the site that directly impact water bodies, or significantly interfere with hydrological processes.
 Implementation of a Water Quality Management Plan (WQMP) in the Stage 2 BMP Water quality impacts will be avoided during construction using erosion and sediment control measures.
 Impacts to water quality and hydrological processes during operation will be minimised using WSUD measures that maintain flows to the wetlands and maintain or improve water quality.
 Monitoring of surface water quality with a water quality monitoring program.
 Direct impacts to water quality, water bodies and hydrological processes that sustain threatened species and ecological communities were avoided through the site selection process by including constraints on sites that would require the development footprint to impede on water bodies.
 The location of the development footprint on the Site seeks to minimise interference with hydrological flows through the wetlands including contributions from groundwater.
 Other than what may be required for piling, subsurface excavations will be at a shallower depth than measured groundwater depths on the site.
 Piles will be between 800 mm and 1200 mm in diameter and will typically be spaced 8.4 m apart, except under lift and/or stairwell cores where they will be not less than 2m apart.
 As the piles are not continuous, it is not anticipated that they will create a barrier to any shallow or perched groundwater flow that currently occurs within the development footprint, minimising the potential for the development to impact groundwater contributions to baseflow in the wetlands.
 Water quality impacts to the wetlands will be avoided by employing effective and properly designed erosion and sediment control measures at prior to the commencement of other construction activities, including adequately sized retention basins that are appropriately monitored and managed.
-The stormwater management system for operation of the Project will be designed in accordance with the locally appropriate standard (TSC 2016), and it is expected that operation of the Project will result in a net improvement in the quality of stormwater system or directly into the bioretention basins.
-The roof runoff will be directed into the bioretention basin by a pit and pipe system while hardstand runoff will be directed into the bioretention basin where it will settle and discharge to the bioretention basin such and pipe system while hardstand runoff will be directed into the bioretention basins where it will settle and discharge
+The stormwater management system for operation of the Project will be designed in accordance with the locally appropriate standard (TSC 2016), and it is expected that operation of the Project will result in a net improvement in the quality of stormwater that is discharged from the Site.
+WSUD measures as specified in the Stormwater Management Plan (RBG 2019) will incorporate swales, enviropods, sediment basins and bio-detention basins.
+The roof runoff will be directed into the bioretention basin by a pit and pipe system while hardstand runoff will be directed into the bioretention basin sy are an appropriate landuse within

-Point Approach Mitigation Description A surface water quality monitoring program will be implemented as part of the Stage 2 BMP Further details of measures proposed are provided in the Water Quality Management Plan (WQMP) in the Stage 2 BMP.
-18 Impacts of wind turbine strikes on protected animals.
-No wind turbines are planned as part of this project. • N/A 19 Impacts of vehicle strikes on threatened species or animals that are part of a TEC.
+Point Approach Mitigation Description 18 Impacts of wind turbine strikes on protected No wind turbines are planned as part of this A surface water quality monitoring program will be implemented as part of the Stage 2 BMP Further details of measures proposed are provided in the Water Quality Management Plan (WQMP) in the Stage 2 BMP.
+N/A animals. project.
+19 Impacts of vehicle strikes on threatened species or animals that are part of a TEC.
 Impacts will be minimised by locating the main site entrances on alternative routes than those adjacent to TECs.
 Where possible impacts will be minimised by providing structures to enable connectivity for species that prevent or avoid crossing roads.
 Main site entrances provided off Cudgen Road It is recommended that a wildlife crossing is established to the north-east of the Site where the Turnock Street roadway passes through the remnant vegetation.
 Fauna management guidelines are detailed in the BMPs.